 Our Analysis and Test Results

-The Uplift was in the middle of the pack in our review when it came to weather resistance.
-Although this jacket features high-quality 20D ripstop, it was outperformed in the wind by the Patagonia Houdini and Arc'teryx Squamish and Rab Vital.
+The Uplift was in the middle of the pack in our review when it came to wind resistance.
+Although this jacket features high-quality 20D ripstop, it was outperformed in the wind by thinner models like the Patagonia Houdini, Arc'teryx Squamish and Rab Vital.
 Though the hood isn't adjustable, it is a snug fit around your face, helping to keep you toasty warm inside.
 Fully elastic cuffs help protect the wearer's wrists from the chill, and a cinching hem can be tightened against the wind or loosened to aid airflow.

-This performance difference is due to the design of the Uplift detract from its wind resistance.
-The jacket lacks a drop back, and some of our reviewers felt that the elastic cuffs were tight enough to cause the jacket to ride up, exposing their wrists to the wind.
-However, if you aren't expecting gale-force winds, this piece will do just fine.
-Because it is so small and can easily be tossed into your pack for almost any activity, it makes sense to bring it along as an emergency wind protection.
+However, some features of the design of the Uplift detract from its wind resistance.
+The jacket lacks a drop hem in the back, and some of our reviewers felt that the elastic cuffs were too tight and caused the sleeves to ride up, exposing their wrists to the wind.
+But if you aren't expecting gale-force winds, this piece will do just fine.
+Because it is so small and can easily fit in your pack for almost any activity, it makes sense to bring it along as an emergency wind protection.

-No contender in our review scored incredibly well in the breathability metric, but this is not an area that windbreakers are expected to perform well in (they're supposed to keep the air out, after all).
-With that said, the Uplift was able to handle moderate cardiac output (like hiking or yard work) for short amounts of time.
-Our reviewers found that along with the other jackets that scored similarly in breathability, like the Rab Windveil and Outdoor Research Tantrum, that the Uplift did not make for comfortable running conditions.
-When we wore it while running, our sweat accumulated on the inside, making for less than ideal conditions.
+No contender in our review scored incredibly well in the breathability metric, but this is not an area where windbreakers are expected to excel.
+(They're supposed to keep the air out, after all.)
+With that being said, the Uplift was able to handle light to moderate cardiac output (like hiking or yard work) for short amounts of time, though it was not comfortable during high output activities like running.
+When we wore it running, our sweat accumulated on the inside, making for less than ideal conditions.

-If you're looking for a jacket that can run with you (albeit with a little sweat accumulation), we like the Black Diamond Alpine Start or the Outdoor Research Tantrum.
+If you're looking for a jacket that can run with you (albeit with a little sweat accumulation), we like the rather versatile and breathable Black Diamond Alpine Start and the newly reimagined Patagonia Houdini.

 Weight and Packability

-With a packed size just slightly bigger than an energy bar, we were happy to bring the Uplift with us on almost any mission.
-It's easy to throw in your pack and forget about, only to remember when you most need it as an emergency layer.
-If you're looking for a piece that can easily be carried while running, we like the Outdoor Research Tantrum.
+With a compacted size that's only slightly bigger than an energy bar, we were happy to bring the Uplift with us on nearly any mission.
+It's light and easy enough to throw in your pack and forget about, only to remember when you most need it as an emergency layer when the weather turns.

-The Uplift is one of the more versatile jackets in our review, with a hood that fits nicely over a helmet and a design that allows it to transition with you through many activities.
-The lack of hand pockets allows it to fit well under a harness, and the side-pull hem adjustment won't get caught in your way.
+The Uplift is among the more versatile jackets in our review, with a hood that fits nicely over a helmet and a design that allows it to transition with you through many activities.
+The lack of hand pockets allows it to fit well under a harness or hip belt, and the side-pull hem cinch won't get caught in your way.
 It's able to be added over light layers, extending the comfortable temperature range in which you can use this jacket.

-However, this lightweight model does not have as many features as some other jackets.
+However, this minimalistic windbreaker does not have as many features as some other jackets in this review.
 If you're looking for a model with more hood protection, consider the Arc'teryx Squamish.
 If you're instead looking for a fashion-forward model that isn't nearly as high performing, we like the Cotapaxi Teca.
 If you're after a genuinely versatile jacket that blends fashion and function with wind resistance and breathability, consider the Black Diamond Alpine Start, our Top Pick for Versatility.
 However, if the minimalist design is for you, the Uplift makes the transitions between activities relatively seamless.

-Alongside the other jackets in this review, the Uplift performed relatively well when it came to water resistance.
+Like many of the other jackets in this review, the Uplift performs relatively well when it comes to water resistance.
 It features a DWR (durable water repellent) finish that helps to repel a small amount of water for a short amount of time.
 It's no rain jacket, but then you already knew that.
-Windbreakers are best used for their namesake - wind - and can double as an emergency water protection piece in light squalls.
+Windbreakers are best used for their namesake — wind — and can double as an emergency water protection piece in light showers.

-The Uplift is best used as an emergency layer that lives in the bottom of your pack for when you most need it.
-It's packable and lightweight, and it will provide you the coverage you need when the wind picks up on an alpine ridge or the singletrack.
+We think the Uplift is best used as an emergency layer that lives in the bottom of your pack for when you most need it.
+It's packable and lightweight, and it will provide you with the coverage you need when the wind picks up on an alpine ridge or the singletrack.
 It may not be the absolute best windbreaker that money can buy, but it's a great and inexpensive option to have around just in case.

-The Eddie Bauer Uplift is a competitively priced piece that stacks up well to more expensive jackets in our fleet.
+The Eddie Bauer Uplift is a competitively priced piece that stacks up well to many of the more expensive jackets in our fleet.
 This piece is lightweight and packable enough to throw into your backpack and keep with you throughout your activities, always there in case of an emergency.
-With a price that won't break the bank, this all-around performer is a good choice for any outdoor enthusiast.
-With that said, we wouldn't be good reviewers if we didn't urge you to compare the Uplift to the Patagonia Houdini when you shop.
-The Houdini is the same price, and our testing revealed that it outperforms the Uplift.
+With a price that won't break the bank, this all-around performer is a good choice for any outdoor enthusiast and our pick for Best Buy.